 Such was the case for Emily Lallouz.
 It was one thing she had to go in for a root canal at Babiner Dental, it was another when the dentist made another gnarly discovery.

-Turns out, during the routine irrigation after the root canal took place, the dentist asked if she used Crest Pro-Health toothpaste.
+Turns out, during the routine irrigation after the root canal, which is the took place, the dentist asked if she used Crest Pro-Health toothpaste.
 Strange question, right?
 Emily thought so to.
 But her answer was, yes, she did in fact use this brand of paste.

 The doctor then proceeded to show Emily little blue balls that were being removed from underneath her gums as well as in between her teeth.